 The front fork is still a 43mm inverted Ducati-built unit.
 Rear suspension is still a progressive linkage c/w adjustable monoshock connected to a double-sided aluminium swinging-arm.

 There's no change with the 120/70 ZR 17 front tyre, the 180/55 ZR17 rear tyre, the 10-spoke light alloy wheels, or the 2 x 320mm semi-floating discs with radially-mounted monobloc Brembo M4-32 calipers, or the 4-piston, axial pump with Bosch ABS as standard equipment.
 As for the rear brake, that's still a 245mm disc with a 2-piston caliper.

 So much for the similarities.
 What's changed is the freshly-sculpted fuel tank which has a new ski boot style securing clip.
 There's a full TFT (Thin Film Transistor) colour display.
 The rider and pillion footpegs have been separated.
-The headlight has been upgraded.
+The headlight is conventional halogen with LED parking lights.
+The tail light is LED.
 The tail end is restyled.
 Ditto for the exhaust and silencer.

 ▲ Ducati is also offering three packages: Sports, Touring or Urban, but we can't see a lot of touring going on with this bright yellow fun bomb exploding between your legs.

 To compliment all this, Ducati is offering three riding modes, traction control, and Ride-by-Wire throttle.
 And if you're one of those guys who just can't gear up or down fast enough, you can opt for a plug-in Quickshift (DQS) kit to boost the required changes.
 And you'll perhaps sleep a little more soundly thanks to Ducati's anti-theft system.